MicroSaaSFactory

 Capabilities

-• Review portfolio health, launch gates, billing posture, and recent activity in one place.
+• Review portfolio evidence, launch gates, revenue context, and recent activity in one place.

 • Create or reopen product lanes without losing the workspace context.